 How has Brigham Young: Pioneer Prophet been received?

-How well do you feel you got to know Brigham Young?
+How well did John Turner get to know Brigham Young?

 Take, for instance, his hundreds of sermons.
 Do those published records reflect every word that he spoke?
 Of course not.
 Sometimes he and his clerks edited his sermons for publication.
 In some instances, there are shorthand notes, but those aren’t word for word either.